Gynecomastia in boys

 Gynecomastia varies widely in its severity and its impact on a patient and any approach to a young man with gynecomastia has to take into account both the underlying cause for the condition and the physical and psychosocial effects of his breast development.
 For this reason, a multidisciplinary team approach is helpful to evaluate the cause of the gynecomastia, to assess its impact on the individual and to plan a personalized treatment strategy.

-What are the signs and symptoms of Pediatric and Adolescent Gynecomastia?
+What are the signs and symptoms of gynecomastia in boys?

 • Breast tenderness